ergo-services/ergo/docs/networking/network-stack.md

 **MaxMessageSize** - Maximum incoming message size.
 Protects against memory exhaustion.
 Default unlimited (fine for trusted clusters).

 **Flags** - Control capabilities.
-Remote nodes learn your flags during handshake and can only use features you've enabled. `EnableRemoteSpawn` allows spawning (with explicit permission per process). `EnableImportantDelivery` enables delivery confirmation.
+Remote nodes learn your flags during handshake and can only use features you've enabled. `EnableRemoteSpawn` allows spawning (with explicit permission per process). `EnableImportantDelivery` enables delivery confirmation. `EnableSoftwareKeepAlive` sets the keepalive period in seconds (see [Software Keepalive](#software-keepalive)).

 **Acceptors** - Define listeners for incoming connections.
 Multiple acceptors on different ports are supported.
 Each can have its own cookie, TLS, and protocol.